Medications and Drugs

 Do not use this medication if you have any of the following conditions: a history of heart attack, stroke, or blood clot (especially in your lung or your lower body), liver disease, abnormal vaginal bleeding, or a hormone-related cancer such as breast or uterine cancer.

-Long-term treatment with conjugated estrogens and medroxyprogesterone may increase your risk of breast cancer, heart attack, or stroke.
-Talk with your doctor about your individual risks before using this medication long term, especially if you smoke or are overweight.
-Your doctor should check your progress on a regular basis (every 3 to 6 months) to determine whether you should continue this treatment.
+Long-term use of conjugated estrogens and medroxyprogesterone may increase your risk of breast cancer, heart attack, stroke, or blood clot.
+Talk with your doctor about your individual risks before using this medication long term.

-Have regular physical exams and self-examine your breasts for lumps on a monthly basis while using conjugated estrogens and medroxyprogesterone.
+Have regular physical exams and mammograms, and self-examine your breasts for lumps on a monthly basis while using conjugated estrogens and medroxyprogesterone.

 Conjugated estrogens and medroxyprogesterone should not be used to prevent heart disease or dementia, because this medication may actually increase your risk of developing these conditions.